 • To help members in need of financial advice and help

-You'll need to be a member of a credit union before you can get a loan from them, and some will require you to build up some savings first.
+You must be a member of a credit union to get a loan from them.
+Some will ask you to build savings first.

 Are you struggling with debt?